MuhammedBais/FETAL-HEALTH-EXAMINER/README.md

 tests into three classes: Normal, Suspect, and Pathological.The dataset utilized in this study comprises of features extracted from CTG exams, each classified by expert obstetricians into one of the aforementioned classes.
-Leveraging this dataset, our objective is to train a classification model capable of accurately predicting the fetal wellbeing status based on the extracted features.The successful development of an accurate and reliable classification model holds significant clinical implications, empowering healthcare professionals to make informed decisions regarding fetal well-being based on
+Leveraging this dataset, our objective is to train a classification model capable of accurately predicting the fetal well-being status based on the extracted features.The successful development of an accurate and reliable classification model holds significant clinical implications, empowering healthcare professionals to make informed decisions regarding fetal well-being based on